 - Annual contributions of nearly $90 million in gifts and donations

 - Volunteers contributed a more than 11.3 million hours of service to Veterans in FY2013

 - VAVS volunteers are a priceless asset to America's Veterans and to VA

 How do I sign up to be a VAVS Volunteer?

 - Contact the Department of Veterans Affairs facility nearest you.
 Ask for Voluntary Service.
 Tell their staff of your interest in becoming a VAVS Volunteer.
 The staff will take care of everything else including your interview, orientation, and assignment!
 Locate the VA facility nearest you.

-Director, Voluntary Service Office
+Contact the VA Voluntary Service National Office